vlgiitr/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-The Vision and Language Group, part of the ACM IIT Roorkee Chapter, is a student run group which aims to foster a research-centric Deep Learning community at IIT Roorkee.
+The Vision and Language Group, part of [ACM IIT Roorkee Chapter](http://iitr.acm.org/#/), is a student run group that aims to foster a research-centric Deep Learning Community at IIT Roorkee.
+We regularly hold open discussions on various DL, CV, NLP papers presented in the latest conferences/journals and also on various general topics pertaining to the Deep Learning field.
+These discussions are open for anyone to join in.

-We come together once a week to discuss research papers published in the latest Deep Learning conferences.
-Besides this, we work on research projects aiming to publish in top research conferences.
+Apart from this, the group members are also involved in various research based projects, sometimes in collaboration with other professors, with the ultimate goal to bring forth a positive impact in a sub-field we are interested in and also aim for some of the tier-1 conferences.

-Follow us on Facebook or Twitter to receive updates about our activities.
-Also, drop us an email if you would like to collaborate!
+We are constantly looking for new collaborations, so do contact us if you find our work interesting.
+Also you can follow us up on Facebook and Twitter to receive updates about our activities.